-At Yarrow, our Board of Directors is made up entirely of youth.
+At Yarrow, our Board of Directors is made up primarily of youth.
 Together, the Board is responsible for providing organizational leadership and upholding Yarrow's mission and values.
-If you liked to learn more about our Board or potentially become a member, please contact firstname.lastname@example.org.
+If you would like to learn more about our Board or potentially become a member, please contact firstname.lastname@example.org.

 Lydia is the daughter of immigrants from Hong Kong, currently living on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Nations.
 A policy analyst working in health, she is passionate about Yarrow’s work in food, health care access, and intergenerational relationships in Chinatown.
 Lydia graduated from Simon Fraser University with a Bachelor of Arts focused in History and Political Science.

 Eleanor is a 1.5 generation Hakka (客家) Chinese settler born in Kingston, Jamaica, but with ancestral roots in Feng Gang, Guangdong.
 Eleanor is currently residing on traditional Anishinaabe, Haudenosaunee, and Huron-Wendat territories but is a guest on all lands, as Hakka people are traditionally nomadic and known as “guest people”.
 Eleanor is currently a Master’s student at York University, studying the Hakka/Chinese diaspora.
 She is excited to work alongside and advocate for seniors, deepen intergenerational relationships, and engage in community building and empowerment.